ragitu5552/Multi-Modal-RAG---All-modalities/README.md

    -   Input: A folder containing images 🖼️, videos 🎥, and documents (PDF 📄 or Word) related to a specific domain or topic.

-   ##   📦 Output Deliverables

-   -   GitHub repository with all code and documentation 💻
-   -   Folder containing the input data for the AI assistant to process 📂
-   -   Video recording explaining the approach and code walkthrough 📹

-   ##   🏆 Evaluation Criteria

-   -   Technical Depth: Efficient handling of multi-modal data, retrieval mechanisms, and response generation.
-   -   Code Quality: Well-structured, maintainable, and documented code.

    ##   👨‍💻 Code Overview

    ###   `streamlit_app.py`